-See automodel.max_ca_ca_distance for more details.
+See AutoModel.max_ca_ca_distance for more details.

-4.1.20 automodel.blank_single_chain - Control chain ID for single-chain models set_output_model_format(fmt)
+4.1.20 AutoModel.blank_single_chain - Control chain ID for single-chain models set_output_model_format(fmt)

-If set True (the default), the chain in any generated single-chain model will be given an empty (blank) chain ID.
-If set False, it will labeled 'A'.
+If set False (the default), the chain in any generated single-chain model will be labeled 'A'.
+If set True, it will be given an empty (blank) chain ID.
 This parameter has no effect when building multi-chain models.

-4.1.21 automodel.set_output_model_format() - set format for output models
+4.1.21 AutoModel.set_output_model_format() - set format for output models